franzRasch/INF-3993_AI_Exam/README.md

 - `backend/` – FastAPI backend
 - `frontend/` – React-based frontend UI
 - `requirements.txt` – Python dependencies
+- `setup.sh` – Deployment script to prepare and populate the backend
+- `setup_ollama.sh` – Script to configure Ollama with appropriate models
 - `TOOLS.md` – Documentation of AI models and libraries used

 ## 🛠️ Tools Used